 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents who were given antianxiety medications.
-These medications are typically used to treat patients experiencing depression and anxiety.
+This tells you the percent of patients who were given antianxiety medications.
+These medications are prescribed to patients suffering from depression and anxiety.

 Managing Depression Among Residents

 In Foothills Transitional Care and Rehabilitation, 9.05% of Patients

 This indicates the percent of residents who are demonstrating symptoms of depression.